New Zealand 1993 "Dinosaurs"

 Ankylosauria was first named by Henry Fairfield Osborn in 1923.

-To the date of the stamp issue, Ankylosaur fossils of New Zealand were represented by two tail vertebra and a piece flattened rib.
+To the date of the stamp issue, Ankylosaur fossils of New Zealand were represented by two tail vertebra and a piece of a flattened rib.
 All three bones were discovered by Joan Wiffen in 1998.

 $1.20 - Mauisaurus